j8r/con/README.md

 ## Features

 - Backward compatible with JSON
-- Easy to read, easy and fast to parse
+- Easy to read, fast to parse
-- Simple spec
+- Simple specifications

 ## Specifications